DeepSourceCorp/zeal/README.md

 5. **`yarn build-lib-icons`**: This will build the library, css files and the icons

 ### Publishing

+Before you begin, ensure you have the `.npmrc` file setup.

 1. Bump the version in `package.json` and commit that change
 2. Remove `private: true` from the `package.json` (revert after publishing)